mortenamby/beers/README.md

 Run `docker-compose up` to build and start the container.

-When the container is up at running, go to http://localhost:4201 to access the app.
+When the container is up and running, go to http://localhost:4201 to access the app.